LaetitiaH/LaetitiaHars_14_08122020_2/README.md

 ## Authors

-React-modal is developed by Laetitia Hars
+React-modal-typescript-custom is developed by Laetitia Hars

 ## Version